mongodb/docs-java-other/README.md

 ```

 This will initiate a submodule (if necessary) that tracks the *gh-pages* branch
 of the [mongo-java-driver](https://github.com/mongodb/mongo-java-driver).
-It will
+It then
-then build the documents and copy items over as necessary (using rsync).
+builds the documents in a new directory in the submodule that corresponds to the
+new version name.

 ## Building API Documentation

 For major and minor releases, it is required to build the api docs.
 This
 can be done by navigating to your `mongo-java-driver` repo (*Note: NOT the submodule in this repo*) and executing the appropriate `gradlew` command
 after checking out the correct tag.
+Make sure you installed the Java version specified in the `:bson:compileJava` task on your machine.

 For example, to build the apidocs for the 4.4 release of driver: